 - Residential addiction treatment program

 - Partial hospitalization program (PHP)

 - Intensive outpatient program (IOP)

 In addition, our programs offer dual diagnosis treatment for common co-occurring mental health disorders, like anxiety, depression, and bipolar disorder.
 We also offer an aftercare program to continue recovery following the high levels of care of residential treatment, PHP, and IOP.
 Most importantly, detox is only the first step in recovery.
 Therefore, patients should expect to continue in some type of rehab following detox for the best outcomes in recovery.

-Meth Addiction Treatment in Los Angeles, CA
+Begin Meth Detox and Addiction Treatment in Los Angeles, CA

 At LA Detox, our methamphetamine detox can help you through the first stage of recovery from meth addiction.
 After detox, you can continue to receive treatment for meth addiction with our professionals in either inpatient or outpatient rehab here in Los Angeles, CA. Contact us today to start your recovery.